puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

 There are several ways an admin can see PUA events:

 - In the Windows Event Viewer
-- In an email, if email notifications for PUA detections is turned on.
+- In an email if email notifications for PUA detections is turned on.
 - In [Windows Defender Antivirus](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/troubleshoot-windows-defender-antivirus) event logs, where PUA events are recorded under event ID 1116.

 > [!NOTE]